Zoneomics Logo

 (1)

-A license application shall be signed by the property owner and shall include the submittal of a site plan and hive plan with the location and specifics of the hives, setbacks from all property lines and structures, including those on adjacent properties.
-The application shall also denote the proposed beekeepers, if different from the property owner.
+A license application shall be signed by the property owner and shall include submittal of a proposed site plan and hive plan including details about the hives, and setbacks from all property lines and structures, including structures on adjacent properties.
+The application shall also provide information about who the beekeepers would be, if different from the property owner.
 Any change in this information shall require a new application to the City.

 (2)